felipe1almeida/Ramais1.0/README.md

 ![Alt Text](https://github.com/felipe1almeida/Ramais1.0/blob/master/tela%201.gif)

-If the list is large, the button to quickly move up appears in the lower right corner
+If the list is large, the button to quickly move up appears in the lower right corner When hovering the mouse over the photo, it gets bigger, for a better view.
 ![Alt Text](https://github.com/felipe1almeida/Ramais1.0/blob/master/tela%202%20final.gif)